lucarin91/ISS-project/REPORT.md

   </detail>
 </SOAP-ENV:Fault>
 ```
-As we can see in this case all the orchestration process is stopped and an error message is send back to the client.

 # Analysis	of the	WS-BPEL	specification
-The control flow of the main WS-BPEL process is also implemented by a workflow net, and thanks to the WoPeD software it is also checked if it sounds.
-Actually this doesn't mean that the orchestrator does not have any problem and always terminate correctly, but it is never than less a good result.
+The control flow of the main WS-BPEL process is also implemented through a workflow net, and thanks to the WoPeD software it is also proved sound.
+Actually this does not guarantee that the orchestrator always works as expected, nevertheless it is indeed a good result, from a modeling point of view.

 ![workflow net](./img/BibleBrailleService.png "Workflow net")

-The more difficult part in the implementation of the workflow net is the error handling of the two kind of fault.
-Actually the `reply_fault` is handled easily because it doesn't have to different this of the normal reply without fault, so an XOR join transition is added at the end of the flow, in such a way the flow correctly end either if the message received is corrected or if the `reply_fault` is throw.
+The more difficult part in the implementation of the workflow net is the error handling of the two kinds of fault.
+Whereas the `reply_fault` is handled easily -- adding a XOR-join transition at the end of the flow in such a way the answer is build correctly either or with out the error message -- because it does not disrupt the flow of the process.

-In the other hand the `to_fault` have to interrupt the executing of the other parallel flow in any situation, either if no invocation are done yet, if only the invocation to service B or boat invocation are done.
+On the other hand the `to_fault` must interrupt the execution of the other parallel flow no matter in which place the related token is, i.e. either if no invocation are done yet, if only the invocation to service B or both invocation are done.

-To achieve this goal are added three new place called `n` (filled when no error occur), `tS` (filled when the stop procedure start) and `s` (filled when the scope stop is execution), and also three new transition, `ab1`,`ab2`,`ab3`, connected to the place related at the original scope activity.
-So when a token is placed in `tS` the scope stop the normal execution and the token present in the scope are absorbed.
-After the token is absorbed the place `s` is fill and then the fault handler can end is execution, and an error message is send back to the client.
+To achieve this goal three new places are added:

+- `n`, filled when no error occurs,
+- `tS`, filled when the stop procedure starts,
+- `s`, filled when the scope stops its execution,

+and also three new transitions (`ab1`, `ab2`, `ab3`) connected to the place related to the original scope activity.
+So when a token is placed in `tS` the scope stops the normal execution and the token present in the scope is absorbed.
+Eventually the place `s` is filled and then the fault handler can complete its execution, and an error message is sent back to the client.